 Periodontal Therapy Treatments for Gum Disease

 Dr. Blaylock will recommend a plan of treatment based on the stage of gum disease and your overall oral health.
 In many cases, when gingivitis is present, a procedure called scaling and root planing can successfully restore dental health by removing plaque from the deep pockets of the gums and the tooth roots.
-In addition, at home care may be prescribed to keep then gums healthy between visits.
+In addition, at-home care may be prescribed to keep your gums healthy between visits.

 For patients with advanced gum disease, Dr. Blaylock may coordinate treatment with a local specialist who can treat the damaged tissue with surgical treatment options.